Koulazo/Bioinformatics_Portfolio/Sequence_alignment_phylogenetics_tree/Multiple_sequence_alignment_and_phylogenetic_tree_construction.md

 # Results

-A: What is the sister taxon to Seq_H? (there will be two taxa in this group) What is the host for the virus in this group (provide the Latin and common names)
-hint: if you are having trouble finding Seq H in the tree, search for it using the (Aa) magnifying glass
-* Seq H has SARS Coronavirus within its taxon and Bat Coronavirus and as sister taxa, putting it well within range for the genetic classification of a Coronavirus.
+Seq H has SARS Coronavirus within its taxon and Bat Coronavirus and as sister taxa, putting it well within range for the genetic classification of a Coronavirus.
+All of the hosts of these nearby viruses are bats in the Rhinolophus family, making it unlikely that Seq_H evolved from any other host.

-B: Consider Seq_H plus its sister taxa as defining one taxonomic group with three members.
-Look at the sister taxon of this group (it is a large group).
-What is a general description for the viruses in this sister group?
-List at least 3 different hosts found in this group.
-Give Latin and common names (if there is a common name).

-C: Now consider Seq_H plus all of the other taxa used in question B as one taxonomic group.
-The sister to this group has three members.
-What are the hosts of this group?

-D: Given your above findings, what do you think the host of the most recent common ancestor to the viruses in parts A and B was?
-(You can answer giving the common name for the general type of organism, e.g. rat, mouse, bat, ape, etc. you do not need to give a precise species).

-E: Do you think that Seq_H evolved from a virus with a human host?
-Why or why not?
-If not, what did it evolve from?